 Companionship, responsibility, and stress relief.
 There are so many reasons to get a dog.
 However, for some homeowners, their pets provide a special service: protection.
 Many California residents keep their furry protectors in fenced-in yards or driveways to ward off intruders and alert the family of potential dangers.

 However, what happens if man’s best friend gets a little overzealous and bites the mailman or a passing pedestrian?
 Would you be liable if your dog attacks an intruder?
-West Coast Trial Lawyers handles dog bite cases in Los Angeles and surrounding areas.
+West Coast Trial Lawyers handles dog bite cases in California.

 According to California’s dog bite law, the owner of the dog is held liable for damages if: